dekkit/Strap-On-Mouse-Spinner/README.md

 Tools:
 Screw driver
-Ssomethign to make a hole in the lid.
+Somethign to make a hole in the lid.

 Steps to make